B2B Marketing: How to Generate Leads Without a Sales Team

 What buyers care about: solving their problems.

-- Practical tools - Calculators, templates, checklists they can download and use
+- Practical tools like calculators, templates, checklists

 Map content to the buyer journey

 Not all content serves the same purpose.
-You need different types for different stages.

 Make SEO your primary lead source

 Content is worthless if nobody finds it.
-That's where SEO comes in.

 Target high-intent keywords